Elinor Florence, Author

 And it found one.
 The SS Caribou was only about 40 kilometres from Port aux Basques when the submarine’s torpedo found its mark.

-People were throwing themselves off the deck, sixteen feet above the icy waves.
-One woman threw her baby overboard and then jumped after it.
-Another baby named Leonard Shiers was ripped from his mother’s arms by the force of an explosion and both were hurled into the sea.
+People threw themselves off the deck, sixteen feet above the icy waves.
+One woman tossed her baby overboard and then jumped after it.
+Another baby named Leonard Shiers was ripped from his mother’s arms by the force of an explosion, and both were hurled into the sea.

 Margaret Brooke later described her shipmates as “one terrified mob.”